denisalevi/bib4llm/README.md

 # bib4llm

-Convert your BibTeX library attachments (with their path stored in the `file` key) into LLM-readable format for AI-assisted research.
+Convert your PDF library into LLM-readable format for AI-assisted research.
 This tool extracts text and figures from PDFs into markdown and PNG formats, making them indexable by AI coding assistants like Cursor AI.
-It does not perform any RAG (Retrieval-Augmented Generation) - that's left to downstream tools (e.g. Cursor AI, which indexes the active workspace folder).
+You can provide a directory with PDF files or a BibTeX file with PDF attachement paths in the `file` field to convert all of the attachments.
+The latter allows for automatic updating from e.g. a Zotero library.
+This tool does not perform any RAG (Retrieval-Augmented Generation) - that's left to downstream tools (e.g. Cursor AI, which indexes the active workspace folder).

 ## Features

-- Reads `file` key in BibTex file to get paths of attachments
+- Reads PDF files in directory or `file` key in BibTex file to get paths of attachments
 - Extracts text and figures from PDF attachments into markdown and PNG formats using [PyMuPDF4LLM](https://pymupdf.readthedocs.io/en/latest/pymupdf4llm/)
-- Watches BibTeX file for changes and automatically updates the converted files
+- Watches directories or BibTeX files for changes and automatically updates the converted files
 - Developed with [Zotero](https://www.zotero.org/) + [BetterBibTeX](https://retorque.re/zotero-better-bibtex/) for [Cursor AI](https://www.cursor.com/) in mind, but may work with other reference managers' BibTeX exports (depending on their `file` field format) and for other LLM-based processing

 ## Installation